canalplus/rx-player/doc/Getting_Started/Migration_From_v3/loadVideo_Options.md

   - An `isInit` boolean (or set to `undefined`) property has been added to indicate whether this is an initialization segment.

-  - a `type` string has been added to signal which track's type this segment is part of.
+  - a `trackType` string has been added to signal which track's type this segment is part of.

   - A `byteRanges` array (or set to `undefined`) property has been added to announce the byte-range(s) for which the resource should be requested.